 For over seven years she wrote and published two Jazz newsletters: PUMPKINS PATCHES and Jazz 966 for Brooklyn music venues.

-On special occasions, she writes poetry and has read her poems at SAGE midtown honoring the National Day of Transgender Remembrance.
-For this day, her poems are: I Did Not Choose My Life which SAGE printed for the November 2016 calendar and Ascension.
+occasions, she writes poetry and has read her poems at SAGE midtown honoring the National Day of Transgender Remembrance.
+For this day, her poems are: I Did Not Choose My Life which SAGE printed on the November 2016 calendar, and Ascension.

-Her other interests include: adult coloring books and photography.
+Her other interests include politics, adult coloring books, and photography.